 Attach the combination of stub, connecting ring nut, elbow,

-clip-on bag and body to your pool outflow jet
+clip-on bag and body to your pool return jet

 on the connecting ring nut.
 Align the PoolSkim so that it is correctly

 The body of the unit should be approximately 2-2.5 inches (5-6 cm)

 Next, tighten the screws and the connecting ring nut.